 History and origin of the Volkswagen Beetle

-The Volkswagen Beetle is an iconic car whose creation dates back to the 1930s, with the idea of an affordable vehicle for the German people.
+The Volkswagen Beetle is an iconic car whose creation dates back to the 1930s, with the idea of an accessible vehicle for the German people.
 Its origin is linked to the vision of Ferry Porsche and Béla Barényi.

 Initial design and presentation in 1938